visakan4/shopifyBackEndChallenge/README.md

 *STEPS*

 1. Get the Input JSON
-2. Check if the order amount matches with the total of the line items amount
+2. Check if the order amount matches with the total of the line items amount.
 3. If the check is not succesfull set the orderStatus to ORDER_DETAILS_NOT_MATCHING and return the response
 4. If the check is successful follow the below steps:
 	1. Create an entry in the orders table.
 	2. Get the orderId and iterate through the product details JSON array and create items in the line items.
+	3. Reduce the quantity in the Product table.
 5. If the query execution is successful set the orderStatus to ORDER_PLACED and statusCode to 201.
 6. If the query is not successful set the orderStatus to ORDER_NOT_PLACED and statusCode to 409 and get the error message.
 7. Get the orderId from and form the response JSON(if failed with error message).